Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/insightedge-pushdown-predicates.markdown

 # DataFrame/DataSet APIs

-When using the DataFrame or DataSet APIs, queries are performed in the client side (executors).
+When using the DataFrame or DataSet APIs, filters are performed in the client side (executors).
 If you choose to work with these APIs, use the regular syntax of the **filter** and **where** APIs.
 InsightEdge pushes down the supported predicates to the grid level.

 ```scala
 //DataFrame